 - 1 tbls meyer lemon juice, about 1/2 lemon

-- 1 cup macadamia nut oil
+- 1 cup macadamia nut oil or light tasting olive oil

 - To make your mayo, you will need an immersion blender.